This post contains affiliate links.

 RV’s require a lot of learning and upkeep.
 Whether you just bought your RV or you’ve had it for years, you are bound to run into some maintenance work every so often.
 One thing you will be faced with at some point is a running toilet.
 Luckily there are only a couple things that can cause this, and they’re relatively easy to fix.

-What is a simple fix to an RV toilet that keeps running?
 The main cause of an RV toilet running is the water valve.
 It may be stuck or need to be replaced.
 Replacing the water valve is a simple fix you can do yourself.

 Fortunately, a running RV toilet is a pretty easy fix even if you aren’t that “handy”.
 Unfortunately, a running RV toilet might cause you more issues if left unchecked since your toilet bowl may overflow.